 Joining a team is a great way to meet other people and stay active, whether you are continuing to play a sport or starting a new one.

 If you have a disability that requires academic accommodation and support, Student Accessibility Services is available to help.
 Contact the office as soon as possible to ensure the appropriate supports are in place for you at the beginning of the school year.

 Safe Spaces (LGBTQ)

-The Queer Students Community Centre (QSCC) provides a contact point for McMaster students who may identify as gay, lesbian, bisexual, trans or queer, and their allies.
-The Centre, a “students-by-students” service provided by the McMaster Students Union, offers educational programming and access to resources of interest to the LGBTQ community.
+The Pride Community Centre provides a contact point for McMaster students who may identify as gay, lesbian, bisexual, trans or queer, and their allies.
+The Centre, a “for-students-by-students” service provided by the McMaster Students Union, offers educational programming and access to resources of interest to the LGBTQ community.

 McMaster Multi-Faith Resources Website

 You can find information about spiritual and religious support on campus through the McMaster University Multi-Faith Resources website.
 The website gives you information about prayer and spirituality spaces at McMaster, places to worship and information about student life and positive spaces.